JohnCoene/packer/docs/references/scaffold_extension.md

+# `scaffold_extension`

-# `scaffold_extension`: Shiny Extension
+Shiny Extension

 ## Description

 Creates the basic structure for a shiny extension.

 ## Usage